 Renting points requires trust on both sides of the agreement, but even with trust there is a need for you to do some due diligence and common sense checking before sending off your money to someone.

 If something sounds “off,” don’t proceed.
 It’s not worth taking the risk.
 Any DVC deal that seems too good to be true most likely is.
 Again, these types of things are extremely rare.

 Please keep in mind the following important points:

-I hope the above information is helpful to everyone considering renting points from a DVC member.
+We hope the above information is helpful to everyone considering renting points from a DVC member.
 Don’t let this post scare you away from renting.
-Like I said above, the vast majority of rental transactions are successful, and renters end up saving a lot of money and, in some cases, are so excited with the accommodations they get that they end up becoming DVC members themselves!
+Like wevsaid above, the vast majority of rental transactions are successful, and renters end up saving a lot of money and, in some cases, are so excited with the accommodations they get that they end up becoming DVC members themselves!

-HOW FAR IN ADVANCE SHOULD I TRY TO RENT?
+HOW FAR IN ADVANCE SHOULD YOU TRY TO RENT?